The sheer volume of people in one place on Everest at any one time is looking more dangerous than ever.

 Yet as we saw in the last few years, the level of risk for a mass event have risen dramatically.

-Higher up, the numbers of people on one set of anchors climbing one single, strand of rope puts a lot of trust in a very small and potentially failable system.
+Above the South Col and climbing out of Camp 3 on the North side, the numbers of people on one set of anchors climbing one single strand of rope puts a lot of trust in a very small and potentially failable system.
 A pulled anchor, an extra sharp crampon point inadvertently stabbed into the rope by an unbalanced climber, an ascender that fails and strips the climbers below off, or a rock fall that takes someone out – all will generate forces that single ropes and well spaced out anchors won’t even begin to keep anyone attached to the mountain, let alone 50 or more.

 On Everest, the physics for the anchors and ropes, have simply started to defy logic.